byteninja010/zephyra/README.md

 - `GET /api/forum/posts/:postId` - Get a specific forum post and comments
 - `POST /api/forum/posts` - Create a new post (AI-moderated)
 - `POST /api/forum/posts/:postId/comments` - Add a comment to a post (AI-moderated)
+- **Real-time Updates**: Forum uses Socket.io for live post updates, reactions, and new comments

 ## 🎨 Key Components